 Looking for a little less adventure and a little more comfort?
 Enjoy a ride through Mammoth Lake’s most scenic spots in the heated luxury of a snowcat.
-The fun doesn’t stop with the epic views —when you reach Minaret Vista, you’ll be treated to a wonderful spread of fresh fruit, wine, cheese and for the sweet-toothed travellers, get creative with a build-your-own hot cocoa bar.
+The fun doesn’t stop with the epic views —when you reach Minaret Vista, you’ll be treated to a wonderful spread of fresh fruit, wine, cheese, and for the sweet-toothed travelers, an opportunity to get creative with a build-your-own hot cocoa bar.

 Cross-country Ski to Glacier Point, Yosemite Mariposa County